 Code provision Code requirement Comply: Yes / No Evidence Commentary / explanation 5.1 Landlords must have a single policy in place for dealing with complaints covered by this Code.
 Residents must not be treated differently if they complain.
-Yes Section 2 of our policy states that the policy applies to all LiveWest customers including anyone who has applied to use, or is already using, our services This policy also applies to members of the public if they have been affected by a decision that we have made or something that we have done or not done.
+Yes Section 2 of our policy states that the policy applies to all LiveWest customers who are occupying or applying to occupy premises owned or managed by LiveWest.
+This will include shared owners, tenants, licensees and leaseholders.
+It does not include freeholders or private owners who lease the property to a member landlord.
 Section 10 of our policy states that we recognise that complaints form an integral part of our business service delivery.
 5.2 The early and local resolution of issues between landlords and residents is key to effective complaint handling.
 It is not appropriate to have extra named stages (such as 'stage 0' or 'informal complaint') as this causes unnecessary confusion.
 Yes Section 5 of our policy states that In accordance with the requirements set by the Housing Ombudsman Complaint Handling Code LiveWest operates a two stage complaints process.
 Our focus is on timely and local resolution.

-- 5.3 A process with more than two stages is not acceptable under any circumstances as this will make the complaint process unduly long and delay access to the Ombudsman.
+5.3 A process with more than two stages is not acceptable under any circumstances as this will make the complaint process unduly long and delay access to the Ombudsman.
 Yes Section 5 of our policy states that In accordance with the requirements set by the Housing Ombudsman Complaint Handling Code LiveWest operates a two stage complaints process.
 We also provide timely and consistent reminders to customers about when they can refer complaints to the HOS 5.4 Where a landlord's complaint response is handled by a third party (e.g. a contractor or independent adjudicator) at any stage, it must form part of the two stage complaints process set out in this Code.
 Residents must not be expected to go through two complaints processes.
-Yes All complaints are handled within LiveWest 5.5 Landlords are responsible for ensuring that any third parties handle complaints in line Yes All complaints are handled within LiveWest with the Code.
+Yes All complaints are handled within LiveWest 5.5 Landlords are responsible for ensuring that any third parties handle complaints in line with the Code.
+Yes All complaints are handled within LiveWest

-1 5.6 When a complaint is logged at Stage 1 or escalated to Stage 2, landlords must set out their understanding of the complaint and the outcomes the resident is seeking.
+5.6 When a complaint is logged at Stage 1 or escalated to Stage 2, landlords must set out their understanding of the complaint and the outcomes the resident is seeking.
 The Code will refer to this as "the complaint definition".
 If any aspect of the complaint is unclear, the resident must be asked for clarification.
-Yes Section 5 of our complaints policy states that at both stages of our complaints process we will: provide the customer with an opportunity to set out their concerns and outcomes being sought; confirm our understanding of the customer's complaint; consider all relevant information and evidence in investigating the customer's concerns; consider remedies at any point within the complaints process to resolve the complaint as early as possible; and provide a complaint response to the customer when the answer to the complaint is known not when the outstanding actions required to address the issue are completed.
+Yes Section 5 of our complaints policy states that at both stages of our complaints process we will: • provide the customer with an opportunity to set out their concerns and outcomes being sought; • confirm our understanding of the customer's complaint; • consider all relevant information and evidence in investigating the customer's concerns; • consider remedies at any point within the complaints process to resolve the complaint as early as possible; and • provide a complaint response to the customer when the answer to the complaint is known not when the outstanding actions required to address the issue are completed. ----- -- ----- -- --